Canardoux/flutter_sound/doc/tau/codec.md

 | Opus WEBM    | ✅             | ✅            | ✅              | ✅              | ✅           | ✅          | ❌                      | ❌                        |
 | Vorbis WEBM  | ❌             | ✅            | ❌              | ✅              | ❌           | ✅          | ❌                      | ❌                        |

-- Webkit is bull shit : you cannot record anything with Safari, or Firefox/Chrome on iOS.
+- Webkit is bull shit : you cannot record anything with Safari, or even Firefox/Chrome on iOS.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Raw PCM and Wave files